WaterlooAnswers/WaterlooAnswersAPI/README.md

-This is a program made by Sahil Jain.
+This is a Node.js project created by @sahiljain and @addysridhar95